 Additional Steps and Best Practices for Security

-Security is important for the integrity of the event broker services because it transports your messaging data.
-If you have deployed your event broker services in a Customer-Controlled Region, there are a few additional security-related steps you can take because they fall within your responsibilities to manage.
-By default, in Public Regions and Dedicated Regions, Solace uses the following best practices, and also recommends them for your Customer-Controlled Region:
+If you have deployed your event broker services in a Customer-Controlled Cluster, there are a few additional security-related steps you can take that fall within your responsibilities to manage.
+By default, Solace uses the following best practices in Public Clusters and Dedicated Clusters, and also recommends them for your Customer-Controlled Cluster:

 - permit OS, hotfixes, service packs, and security patches